pinot-contrib/pinot-docs/basics/recipes/github-events-stream.md

 ---
 description: >-
-  Steps for setting up a Pinot cluster and a realtime table which consumes from the GitHub events stream.
+  Steps for setting up a Pinot cluster and a real-time table which consumes from the GitHub events stream.
 ---